AcademyPgh/Y1S1-Neighborhood-Allies/README.md

-##Neighborhood Allies - Web App
+## Neighborhood Allies - Web App

-##Notes
+### Notes
---Commit Often! and Early!
-No more big migrations --Fork this and then make a pull request
+ * Commit Often! and Early!
+No more big migrations
+ * Fork this and then make a pull request